Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Face BTP Methods

 The invertible nature of encryption algorithms makes them less attractive for securing sensitive data like face templates, compared to non-invertible operations like one-way \textit{cryptographic hash functions}.
 A cryptographic hash function creates a fixed-size, predictable output called a ``hash'' from each instance of the same input data (e.g., a password), such that it is mathematically impossible to recover the original input from its computed hash.
 Despite the appeal of this ``one-wayness'' property, it is difficult to apply cryptographic hash functions to face templates due to the intra-class variability that is inherent in biometric measurements.
 This is because hash functions are purposely designed to exaggerate small differences in the input, such that even a tiny change would result in a completely different output hash; however, different instances of the same person's face template, such as would be acquired during enrollment and each authentication attempt, will never be identical, so comparing reference and probe face templates in the hashed domain would be practically impossible.

 Considering the sensitivity of cryptographic hash functions to small changes in the input, face BTP methods that employ cryptographic hashing often avoid creating hashes from the face templates themselves.
 Instead, they apply the hashing algorithm to randomly generated, external codewords, which are related to the face templates by some sort of mathematical function or mapping.
 A well-known example of such a method is the Fuzzy Commitment scheme \cite{j99}, whereby a random, user-specific codeword is ``bound'' with the user's biometric template by calculating the difference between the two entities (i.e., $\texttt{binding} = \texttt{template} - \texttt{codeword}$).
-The protected template, generated during enrollment, then consists of this binding plus a cryptographic hash of the chosen codeword.
-During authentication, the aim is to ``unbind'' the protected reference template to recover this codeword (i.e., $\texttt{recovered codeword} = \texttt{probe template} - \texttt{reference binding}$).
+The binding calculated from the reference template and chosen codeword during enrollment constitutes the \textit{protected} reference template (i.e., $\texttt{protected reference template} = \texttt{reference template} - \texttt{codeword}$), which is stored in the template database along with a cryptographic hash of the codeword.
+During authentication, the aim is to ``unbind'' the protected reference template to recover this codeword (i.e., $\texttt{recovered codeword} = \texttt{probe template} - \texttt{protected reference template}$).
 This should be possible provided that the probe template is \textit{close enough} to the reference template (to which the codeword is bound).
 In this case, an appropriate error-correction mechanism should be able to correct a sufficient number of errors in the recovered codeword, such that the hash of the corrected codeword matches the hash of the reference codeword.
-Variants of the Fuzzy Commitment scheme were investigated for the protection of NN-extracted face features in \cite{m19, g19, k21}.
+Variants of the Fuzzy Commitment scheme were investigated for the protection of NN-extracted face features in \cite{m19, g19, ko20, ko21}.